RIPA Policy and Guidance

 9. Benefits of RIPA authorisations

-9.1 The Act states that if authorisation confers entitlement to engage in a certain conduct and the conduct is in accordance with the authorisation, then it will be lawful for all purposes.
+9.1 The states that if authorisation confers entitlement to engage in a certain conduct and the conduct is in accordance with the authorisation, then it will be lawful for all purposes.
 Consequently, RIPA provides a statutory framework under which covert surveillance can be authorised and conducted compatibly with Article 8 of the Human Rights Act 1998 – a person’s right to respect for their private and family life, home and correspondence.

-9.2 Material obtained through properly authorised covert surveillance is admissible evidence in criminal proceedings.
-As long as it complies with the provisions of RIPA.
+9.2 Material obtained through properly authorised covert surveillance is admissible evidence in criminal proceedings., as long as it complies with the provisions of RIPA.

 9.3 Compliance with RIPA ensures any interference is carried out in accordance with domestic laws.
-It also assists to defend any complaints against the Council and its officers of interference with the right to respect for private and family life which is protected by article 8 of the convention.
+It also assists to defend any complaints against the Council and its officers of interference with the right to respect for private and family life which is protected by Article 8.
 The Council can claim the interference is ‘in accordance with the law’.
-The activities undertaken however
+The activities undertaken however must be necessary and proportionate.

 10. Definitions